benaston/NFeature/readme.md

 **2. Take care of feature manifest initialization**

-Note that the availability checker can contain arbitrary logic.
-You might take advantage of this to disable certain features when the load on a website gets to a certain level.
+Note that the availability checker is injected with a method that can contain arbitrary logic.
+You might take advantage of this to disable certain features when the load on a website is above normal.

 ```C#